jfdoyle3/CryptoCurrencyTracker/README.md

 make new branch and rewrite/change project over to JPA

-figure out how to get 3rd party API into entities
+Still figuring out how to get 3rd party API into entities

 --------------------------------------------------------------